 © SALVADOR DALÍ, FUNDACIÓ GALA-SALVADOR DALI / ADAGP, PARIS 2024

-The Paris institution celebrates the centenary of Surrealism, which began with the publication of André Breton's Manifesto, with a major exhibition featuring 500 works from around the world, including paintings, drawings, films, photographs and literary documents.
+The Parisian institution is celebrating the centenary of surrealism, born with the publication of André Breton's Manifesto, in a major exhibition that presents 500 works from around the world, bringing together paintings, drawings, films, photographs and literary documents.

-PH © COLLECTION RAW (REDISCOVERING ART BY WOMEN) RIGHTS RESERVED
+PH © RAW COLLECTION (REDISCOVERING ART BY WOMEN) ALL RIGHTS RESERVED

-Twenty-two years after the exhibition "The Surrealist Revolution", the Centre Pompidou in Paris takes a fresh look at a movement that extends far beyond the still-credited pioneers Salvador Dali, René Magritte, Max Ernst and Paul Éluard.
-Soberly entitled "Surrealism", this 2,200-square-meter retrospective retraces forty-five years of creative effervescence, from 1924 to 1969, broadening the scope of perspectives on a global scale by presenting artists from various countries, both male and female.
-In 2023, the "Surréalisme au féminin?" exhibition at the Musée de Montmartre in Paris had already done a fine job of rehabilitating the movement, unveiling nearly 50 ingenious, free-spirited and underrated female artists from several countries.
-A movement that was nonetheless the only one "to count so many women among its active members", as Marie Sarré, co-curator of the exhibition and curator at the Centre Pompidou's modern collections department, points out.
+Twenty-two years after the exhibition "The Surrealist Revolution," the Centre Pompidou in Paris is exploring this movement from a fresh perspective, revealing its scope far beyond the pioneers still credited, such as Salvador Dalí, René Magritte, Max Ernst, and Paul Éluard.
+Simply titled "Surrealism," this retrospective, spread across 2,200 square meters, retraces forty-five years of creative effervescence, from 1924 to 1969, broadening its scope globally by presenting artists from various countries, both men and women.
+In 2023, the exhibition "Surrealism in the Feminine?" at the Musée de Montmartre in Paris already accomplished a significant first step in rehabilitating the movement by showcasing nearly 50 ingenious, independent, and underappreciated female artists from several countries.
+A movement which was nevertheless the only one "to have so many women among its active members", as Marie Sarré, co-curator of the exhibition and curatorial assistant in the modern collections department of the Centre Pompidou, points out.

 PH © PIM SCHALKWIJK © ADAGP, PARIS, 2024

-As part of its centenary celebrations, the Centre Pompidou is broadening the spectrum of this artistic and intellectual movement, led by André Breton, which shook up codes, transcended the limits of creative forms, and diversified the media and techniques of expression...
+As part of the centenary celebrations, the Centre Pompidou is therefore broadening the scope of this artistic and intellectual movement, led by André Breton, which challenged conventions, pushed the boundaries of creative forms, and diversified the media and techniques of expression…

-The retrospective, divided into 13 chapters accompanied by an introduction, is designed like a labyrinth, with André Breton's original Manifesto of Surrealism at its center, on exceptional loan from the Bibliothèque nationale de France (BnF).
-A new feature is the reconstruction of Breton's voice by voice cloning, using artificial intelligence.
-It serves as a guide for visitors to discover and understand this manuscript, which lays the foundations for the real functioning of thought.
+The retrospective, divided into 13 chapters and preceded by an introduction, is designed like a labyrinth, with André Breton's original Surrealist Manifesto at its center, on exceptional loan from the National Library of France (BnF).
+The innovative element is the reconstruction of this founder's voice through voice cloning, using artificial intelligence.
+This serves as a guide for visitors to discover and understand this manuscript, which lays the foundation for the true workings of thought.

-Throughout the exhibition, and as Didier Ottinger, co-curator and deputy director of the Musée National d'Art Moderne, explains, the plurality of works is based around the "two imperatives" of the movement according to André Breton, quoting Rimbaud and Marx respectively: "to change life" and "to transform the world".
+Throughout the exhibition, and as Didier Ottinger, co-curator and deputy director of the National Museum of Modern Art, explains, the plurality of works is based around "two imperatives" of the movement according to André Breton, quoting Rimbaud and Marx respectively: "to change life" and "to transform the world".

 © ADAGP, PARIS, 2024